fenago/Grokking-Deep-Learning/Lab_9.md

 the sentence embedding, and then use that embedding to predict which word comes next.
-The input to this network is the text “Red Sox defeat,” and the word to be predicted is
+The input to this network is the text "Red Sox defeat," and the word to be predicted is
-“Yankees.”
+"Yankees."
 I’ve written Identity matrix in the boxes between the word vectors.
 This matrix will only start as an